madhan8188/Pandas-Practices/README.md

 # Python-Practices
-Various methods and functions used for Data Analysis are collected here
+Various methods and functions used for Data Analysis using Pandas Libraries